abelectronicsuk/ABElectronics_Python3_Libraries/ServoPi/README.md

 export PYTHONPATH=${PYTHONPATH}:~/Desktop/ABElectronics_Python3_Libraries/ServoPi/
 ```

-The library requires i2c to be enabled and python-smbus to be installed.
+The library requires i2c to be enabled and python3-smbus to be installed.

-Follow the tutorial at [https://www.abelectronics.co.uk/i2c-raspbian-wheezy/info.aspx](https://www.abelectronics.co.uk/i2c-raspbian-wheezy/info.aspx) to enable i2c and install python-smbus for python 3.
+Follow the tutorial at [https://www.abelectronics.co.uk/kb/article/1/i2c--smbus-and-raspbian-linux](https://www.abelectronics.co.uk/kb/article/1/i2c--smbus-and-raspbian-linux) to enable i2c and install python-smbus for python 3.

 The example python files in /ABElectronics_Python3_Libraries/ServoPi/ will now run from the terminal.